I do hope you'll enjoy my patterns, which are linked below. Thanks for visiting, and thanks for your interest!

 - Crochet hand towel edging pattern

-- Fancy edging for dishcloth
+- Fancy edging for a dishcloth

 - Filet crochet trim with alternating hearts

-- Lacy crochet trim with cross stitched hearts
+- Lacy crochet trim with cross-stitched hearts

 - Easy vertical trim patterns